Patient education: Small cell lung cancer treatment (Beyond the Basics)

 When radiation is given at the same time as chemotherapy (concurrent chemoradiotherapy), the side effects of both treatments are usually more pronounced (eg, lowering of the blood counts).
 However, the benefit of each treatment is greater when they are given concurrently rather than sequentially.

 Brain radiation — The brain is a common site of tumor spread (termed metastasis) in people with small cell lung cancer.
-Having preventive radiation treatment of the brain after chemotherapy and before evidence of metastases, substantially reduces the chances of developing brain metastases and prolongs survival in people with both limited-stage and extensive-stage disease.
+In patients with limited-stage disease who have normal brain scans after initial treatment (chemotherapy or chemotherapy plus radiation), preventive radiation treatment to the brain can substantially reduce the chance of developing brain metastases and prolong survival.
 This type of radiation therapy is called prophylactic cranial irradiation, or PCI.
 PCI is often recommended for people if the cancer in the rest of the body has partially or completely responded to the initial course of chemotherapy or chemoradiotherapy.

 Using modern techniques, PCI causes a tolerable level of short-term side effects, including redness and itching of the scalp, fatigue, and hair loss, all of which usually improve over the weeks to months after PCI.
-Long-term side effects are uncommon, but may include neurologic and intellectual difficulties, such as short-term memory loss and difficulty concentrating.
-Such side effects are more common in elderly people who receive PCI.
-The likelihood of these long-term side effects is lessened when PCI and chemotherapy are given at different times.
+Long-term side effects are uncommon, but may include neurologic and intellectual difficulties such as short-term memory loss, difficulty concentrating, and instability when walking.
+Such side effects are more common in elderly people who receive PCI, so the risks and benefits of PCI need to be very carefully considered in people over 70 years old and in those with underlying neurological problems.
+The likelihood of long-term side effects is lessened when PCI and chemotherapy are given at different times.

 In patients who already have spread of small cell lung cancer to the brain or who subsequently develop brain metastases, radiation therapy to the brain is usually recommended to control symptoms and improve quality of life.